 Woven into our six strategic goals – which fall into three distinct pillars of focus – you will recognize an overarching commitment to: our strong academic program, which prepares our students with competencies for a changing world; a boarding community which offers a structure and supports that benefit both our day and boarding students; and a living and learning space that is environmentally sensitive and sustainable for another 155 years.

 The TCS Governing Body, chaired by Rick Byers ’78 P’08 ’10 ’12, initiated this planning process in 2018, and our board members’ guidance has been critical throughout.
-We look forward to the continued support of our governing body, under the leadership of new board chair David Thomas ’82 P’16, over the next five years.
+We look forward to the continued support of our governing body, under the leadership of new board chair David Thomas ’82 P’16, over the next several years.
 Special recognition must go to Dr. Elspeth Murray P’08 ’10, our planning facilitator, who worked to ensure this plan reflected the community’s collective vision; the strategic planning committee members, who guided this process with great insight and inclusiveness; and the School’s shared leadership team, who helped mold a plan reflective of both current realities and future challenges and opportunities, to benefit the young hearts and minds at TCS.

 We encourage you to explore the goals outlined in our community’s plan for the future of the School.
 We are already moving forward with many of the more than 150 tactics required to achieve our goals and are committed to keeping you updated on our achievements.
 And we thank you for your continued interest and support, and for being a part of this planning process, which was truly a labour of love by, and for, the Trinity College School community.